wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * <a target="_blank" href="https://github.com/hashicorp/vault/releases">vault</a> - A tool for secrets management, encryption as a service, and privileged access management

+   * TODO: Install awscli, kubectl, etc. for <a href="#EKSBFT">Blueprints (below)</a>

-1. But rather than occassionally checking manually, <strong>Kalen updates</strong> each version based on <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/issues/10">GitHub issue such as this</a> created automatically by the <a target="_blank" href="https://docs.renovatebot.com/key-concepts/dashboard/">Renovate dependency checker</a>.
+10. But rather than occassionally checking manually, <strong>Kalen updates</strong> each version based on <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/issues/10">GitHub issue such as this</a> created automatically by the <a target="_blank" href="https://docs.renovatebot.com/key-concepts/dashboard/">Renovate dependency checker</a>.
 The "renovate" utility automates update of 3rd-party dependencies (Multi-platform and multi-language) via pull requests.
 It is configured by <a target="_blank" href="https://docs.renovatebot.com/presets-default/#dependencydashboard">preset "extends"</a> (like ESLint).

    References:
    * https://docs.renovatebot.com/